Payment Protection Insurance (PPI)

 You may find PPI itemised on your bank or loan statements, however, our Free PPI Check** aims to identify any PPI which your lenders may have sold to you in the past.
 To start your PPI Check, call one of our team on.

 How can I claim it back?

 We have made thousands of successful claims against Lloyds, Barclays, Halifax, HFC and a wide variety of other lenders.
-Filling out our PPI claim form could help you find out what PPI you could reclaim from your lenders.
-We could then help you recover any money you may rightfully be owed and make you our next success story.
+Filling out our PPI Check form could help you find out what PPI you could reclaim from your lenders.
+We could then help you recover any money you may be owed for PPI, and make you our next success story.
 Alternatively, all lenders offer free complaints services, so you have the power to lodge your own complaint.